 GeoSierra is a privately held corporation, involved in technological innovation in the earth sciences focused on providing more sustainable solutions for issues relating to the Earth, Energy and Environment.
 GeoSierra is based in Atlanta, GA, USA and London, England.
 For a brief background on the history of GeoSierra and its founding President - see Background and Publications.
 Expertise is directed with particular emphasis to more efficient and environmental sustainable solutions.

-Since March 2015 our enhanced oil and gas recovery activities, involving steam, solvents or electric resistive heating, were put on indefinite hold due to low prices; however, as of Sept 2018 our enhanced oil recovery activities had been reactivated, only again to be put on indefinite hold as of December 2018.
+Since March 2015 our enhanced oil and gas recovery activities, involving steam, solvents or electric resistive heating, were put on indefinite hold due to low prices.
+However, as of Sept 2018 our enhanced oil recovery activities had been reactivated, only again to be put on indefinite hold as of December 2018.
 If you are interested in our stimulation of ductile oil & gas reservoirs, enhanced SAGD and electric EOR technologies for conventional and enhanced oil and gas recovery go to our Energy page.
 Our stimulation activities of ductile formations for oil and gas recovery have continued, especially as regards stimulation of such formations in both vertical and horizontal wells.
 These ductile formations include tight sands, tight clay rich turbidites, tight clay chalks and clay rich source rocks, most of which have had minimal recoveries due to the inability to stimulation production in these formations by conventional hydraulic fracturing.
 To view the importance of anelasticity on petroleum geomechanics, see the MIT Presentation.